Victor-2000/FibonacciNim/README.md

 # Fibonacci Nim
-# Rules of the game:
+# Rules of the game
 Fibonacci Nim is a 2 player game in which each player take turns collecting coins (or tokens) from a finite number of heaps with a finite size.
 Players can take up to the double of the maximum of tokens taken throughout the game by any player from only one chosen heap.
 Player
 1 is allowed to take up to 2 tokens in the first move.
 The player who has no more tokens to take loses.